thejunghare/chrome-web-extension/README.md

 ### 1. Productivity Boosters

-- **AutoTab Organizer:** Tired of a cluttered tab bar?
-This extension automatically organizes your tabs into groups, making it easier to manage your browsing sessions.
+- **Rename Browser Tabs:** Do you know which tab is which?
+This extension will rename your tabs, making it easier to manage your browsing sessions.

-- **SuperSearch:** Supercharge your search experience with this enhanced search bar.
-It provides instant results and suggestions, saving you time on every search.

-- **Focus Mode:** Need to concentrate?
-Activate the Focus Mode to block distracting websites for a set period, boosting your productivity.

-### 2. Quirky Browser Enhancements

-- **Emoji Surprises:** Add a touch of fun to your browsing by replacing text emoticons with emojis.
-You never know what surprise an emoji might bring to your messages!

-- **Mouse Trails:** Bring some whimsy to your mouse cursor by enabling colorful trails as you navigate web pages.

-- **Custom New Tab Page:** Personalize your new tab page with custom background images, widgets, and inspiring quotes.
+- **Get Font Info:** Tired of inspecting elements to check what font your favorite website is using?
+Get all the information on mouseover.

+-  **:**

 ## Contributing